 It is interesting to know that the flickering lamps in the Srikalahasti show how the wind functions.
-And the water spring in the sanctum of Tiruvanaikka temple depicts the relationship of it to the element of water.
+And the water spring in the sanctum of Tiruvanaikka temple depicts the relationship it to the element of water.
 The Swayambhu lingam of the sand at Kanchipuram signifies the prominence of Shiva’s relation with Earth.
 Whereas it is mostly the formless space located at the Chidambaram temple showcases the association of the lord with the popular belief of nothingness.
 Here are the latitude and longitude positing of these temples.

 Located in the Garhwal Himalayan range near the river Mandakini, this temple has an incredible spiritual might.
 It is open for public darshan from the months of April to November.
-Situated at a height of 3583 m the very meaning of the name “Kedarnath”means lord of the field.
+Situated at a height of 3583 m the very meaning of the name “Kedarnath” means lord of the field.
 According to the legend, it is believed that Pandavas had built this temple to forgiveness from Lord Shiva.

 This temple has its significance owing to the two Shiva Lingas which have been found on a single pedestal.
-And they have been named Lord Shiva and Lord Yama and are collectively called as the Kaleshwara and Mukteswara Swamy.
+And they have been named Lord Shiva and Lord Yama and are collectively called the Kaleshwara and Mukteswara Swamy.